fbpx

 Table of Contents

-You must know that this town is not unknown.
-And while we always try to introduce you to places that are a deeper cut, and we’re all about avoiding classic touristy mistakes and skipping the uber-crowded spots, sometimes the best-known places deserve their recognition.
-And that’s very much the case.
+It’s essential you know that this town is not unknown.
+It is arguably the most popular tourist destination within the province of Brescia.
+While we always try to introduce you to places that are a deeper cut, and we’re all about avoiding classic tourist mistakes and skipping the uber-crowded spots, sometimes the best-known places deserve their recognition.
+And that’s very much the case with Sirmione.

-Naysayers will tell you there are touristy crowds in midsummer (and they’re right), but we don’t think that’s a reason to 100% skip it.
-Rather it just requires you’re strategic when you travel there!
+Naysayers will tell you there are touristy crowds in the summer months (and they’re right), but we don’t think that’s a reason to skip it.
+It just requires you to be strategic when you travel there!

 The History Of Sirmione

-This isn’t merely a quaint Italian town on the southern shore of Lake Garda.
-It’s also historically and geographically significant, thanks to its location on the border of Lombardy and Veneto provinces and because it’s on a narrow, long peninsula that juts into the lake.
+This isn’t merely a quaint Italian town at the southern end of Lake Garda.
+It’s also historically and geographically significant, thanks to its location on the border of Lombardy and Veneto provinces and on a narrow, long peninsula that juts into the lake.

-Over the centuries, Sirmione has drawn everyone from intellectuals to nobles, including the likes of the poet Catullus and the opera diva Maria Callas.
-These days visitors flock to visit the old town, which, in our opinion, is one of Lake Garda’s prettiest historic villages.
+Over the centuries, Sirmione has drawn everyone from intellectuals to nobles, including the poet Catullus and the opera diva Maria Callas.
+These days, visitors flock to the old town, which, in our opinion, is one of Lake Garda’s prettiest historic villages.

 8 Best Things To Do In Sirmione